Long-Context Modeling with Dynamic Hierarchical Sparse Attention for Memory-Constrained LLM Inference: Implementation Details

+For StreamingLLM and its variants, MInference, Block-Sparse Attention, and Quest, we configure the patterns so that each query selects approximately the same number of tokens implied by the token density (up to small discrepancies due to block- or window-based selection).
+For SeerAttention, the non-zero ratio is chosen to match the same global density, though the exact number of tokens per query can vary.
+DuoAttention effectively uses more tokens than other methods, since its streaming heads still attend to attention sinks and a fixed set of recent tokens.
+Note that for DuoAttention, SeerAttention, and Quest, we conduct experiments only on models they officially support (e.g., Llama-3.1-8B-Instruct) to ensure a fair comparison.

-\paragraph{Needle-in-a-haystack test.} We evaluated different baselines using Gemma2-2b-it and Gemma3-1b-it, starting with an assessment of the models’ long-context processing capabilities through the needle-in-a-haystack test.
+\paragraph{Needle-In-A-Haystack.} We evaluated different baselines, starting with an assessment of the models’ long-context processing capabilities through the needle-in-a-haystack test~\citep{cai2024pyramidkv}.
 This benchmark evaluates a model’s ability to locate a target sentence (the needle) within a long context and is widely used for long-context language modeling.
-Our setup used context lengths ranging from 1,000 to 8,000 tokens (interval of 100) and depth ranges from 0\% to 100\% (interval of 10\%).
+Our setup used context lengths ranging from 1K to 64K tokens and depth ranges from 0\% to 100\% (interval of 10\%).
 The prompt format was: \texttt{<|im\_start|> This is a very long story book: <book> \{context\} </book>.
 Based on the content of the book, Question: \{retrieval\_question\} Answer:} with the needle sentence “The best thing to do in San Francisco is eat a sandwich and sit in Dolores Park on a sunny day.” and the corresponding retrieval question “The best thing to do in San Francisco is:”.
 We used ROUGE as the evaluation metric, and visualized results with green indicating correct and red indicating incorrect predictions.

+\paragraph{LongBench.} LongBench~\citep{bai2023longbench} comprises 16 datasets designed to evaluate different aspects of long-context processing, including single-document QA, multi-document QA, summarization, few-shot learning, synthetic tasks, and code completion.
+Each task consists of multiple datasets: single-document QA includes {NarrativeQA}, {Qasper}, and {MultiFieldQA\_en}; multi-document QA includes {HotpotQA}, {2WikiMultihopQA}, and {MuSiQue}; summarization includes {GovReport}, {QMSum}, and {MultiNews}; few-shot learning includes {TREC}, {TriviaQA}, and {SAMSum}; synthetic tasks include {PassageCount} and {PassageRetrieval\_en}; and code completion includes {LCC} and {RepoBench-P}.
+Average dataset lengths range from 1.2K to 18K tokens, and performance is measured using task-specific metrics (F1, ROUGE-L, accuracy, and edit similarity).
+We report the average score per task across its datasets.
+Since each model has a maximum context length $C_{max}$, for inputs exceeding this length we retain the first 1K tokens and the last $(C_{max} - 1)$ K tokens.
+To fit \textit{Llama-3.1-8B-Instruct} (4-bit) on a single NVIDIA RTX 3090 GPU (24 GB), we set its $C_{max}$ to 48K.

+\paragraph{RULER.} RULER~\citep{hsiehruler} is a controlled long-context benchmark that measures performance across different context lengths and task types.
+We evaluate on all RULER tasks and report the overall average from 4K to 48K tokens.
+To provide a more fine-grained analysis of distributed-evidence settings, we additionally report task-level breakdowns for \texttt{QA-1}, \texttt{QA-2}, and \texttt{VT}, which require retrieving or aggregating information from multiple context spans.